3qnexx/nexxPLAY-android/readme.md

 - fixed an Issue with Premiere Mode
 - fixed an Issue with AutoPlay in DataSaver Mode
 - fixed an Issue with Handling of List-PlayModes

-### v6.0.02
-- fixed an Issue with A/B Tests on Audio

-### v6.0.01
-- fixed an Issue with "static Datamode"
-- fixed some UI Issues on TV
-- added support for new "max-views-per-user" Logic on Bumpers

-### v6.0.00
-- completely re-written SDK with Support for all Features of nexxPLAY, as also offered by nexxPLAY for Web and iOS
-- for Migration Issues, please contact 3Q nexx Support